-In addition to this prospectus, we have filed the Additional Prospectus that relates to the offer and sale from time to time by the Additional Sellers of (a) 87,379,534 Class A Ordinary Shares, which includes up to 9,010,567 Class A Ordinary Shares issuable to certain former stockholders of Legacy Swvl as earnout consideration (valued as \$10.00 per share at the time of the Business Combination) upon the achievement of certain stock price thresholds for our Class A Ordinary Shares and (b) 5,933,333 Private Placement Warrants, originally issued in a private placement at a cash price of \$1.50 per warrant.
-The Class A Ordinary Shares described in clause (a) of the prior sentence include (i) 3,966,400 Class A Ordinary Shares issued to the PIPE Investors at a cash price of \$10.00 per share, (ii) 8,222,311 Class A Ordinary Shares issued to certain PIPE Investors who effectively pre-funded Swvl with the Swvl Exchangeable Notes at an exchange rate of \$8.50 per share, \$9.10 per share or \$9.50 per share, (iii) 8,625,000 Class A Ordinary Shares issued to the Sponsor at a cash price of \$0.003 per share and (iv) 57,555,256 Class A Ordinary Shares issued to the Additional Sellers who were former equityholders of Legacy Swvl as equity merger consideration pursuant to the Business Combination at an equity consideration value of \$10.00 per share.
-The Additional Prospectus also relates to the issuance by us of up to (i) 11,500,000 Class A Ordinary Shares issuable upon exercise of the Public Warrants, which warrants were previously registered and originally issued in the initial public offering of units of SPAC at a price of \$10.00 per unit with each unit consisting of one Class A Ordinary Share and one-third of one warrant and (ii) 5,933,333 Class A Ordinary Shares issuable upon exercise of the Private Placement Warrants.
+This prospectus relates to the offer and sale from time to time by the Selling Securityholders of (a) 87,379,534 Class A Ordinary Shares, which includes up to 9,010,567 Class A Ordinary Shares issuable to certain former stockholders of Legacy Swvl as earnout consideration (valued as \$10.00 per share at the time of the Business Combination) upon the achievement of certain stock price thresholds for our Class A Ordinary Shares and (b) 5,933,333 Private Placement Warrants, originally issued in a private placement at a cash price of \$1.50 per warrant.
+The Class A Ordinary Shares described in clause (a) of the prior sentence include (i) 3,966,400 Class A Ordinary Shares issued to the PIPE Investors at a cash price of \$10.00 per share, (ii) 8,222,311 Class A Ordinary Shares issued to certain PIPE Investors who effectively pre-funded Swvl with the Swvl Exchangeable

+Notes at an exchange rate of \$8.50 per share, \$9.10 per share or \$9.50 per share, (iii) 8,625,000 Class A Ordinary Shares issued to the Sponsor at a cash price of \$0.003 per share and (iv) 57,555,256 Class A Ordinary Shares issued to Selling Securityholders who were former stockholders of Legacy Swvl as equity merger consideration pursuant to the Business Combination at an equity consideration value of \$10.00 per share.
+This prospectus also relates to the issuance by us of up to (i) 11,500,000 Class A Ordinary Shares issuable upon exercise of the Public Warrants, which warrants were previously registered and originally issued in the initial public offering of units of Queen's Gambit Growth Capital, a Cayman Islands exempted company, at a price of \$10.00 per unit with each unit consisting of one Class A ordinary share and one-third of one warrant and (ii) 5,933,333 Class A Ordinary Shares issuable upon exercise of the Private Placement Warrants.